BlockchainCommons/BCSwiftSecureComponents/Docs/04-ENVELOPE-EXPRESSIONS.md

 ## Status

 This document is an early draft.
-While there is a reference implementation of `Envelope` in [BCSwiftSecureComponents](https://github.com/blockchaincommons/BCSwiftSecureComponents), there is currently no reference implementation of Envelope Expressions.
+While there is a reference implementation of `Envelope` in [BCSwiftSecureComponents](https://github.com/blockchaincommons/BCSwiftSecureComponents), there is currently no general reference implementation of Envelope Expressions.
+There is an implementation of distributed function calls using Envelope Expressions in the [BCSwiftFoundation](https://github.com/blockchaincommons/BCSwiftFoundation) framework.

 **NOTE:** None of the function names defined in this document are normative.
 The goal of this document is to explore and define the structure of how expressions may be evaluated in the context of `Envelope`, and not to define specific functions.